sigmorphon/sigmorphon.github.io/sharedtasks/2016/index.md

 ## Overview

-**The shared task has concluded!** Thanks to all those who particpated.
+**The shared task has concluded!** Thanks to all those who participated.
 All data (including the test sets) will be hosted on this site.
 Please read [here](www.aclweb.org/anthology/W/W16/W16-2002.pdf) for a detailed analysis of submitted systems and the results.

 In 2015–2016, [SIGMORPHON]({{ "/" | absolute_url }}) is hosting a shared task on morphological reinflection.
 An example of English reinflection is the conversion of `ran` to its present participle, `running`.